rodricios/autocomplete/README.md

 If you thought about it, and you thought it was pretty darn hard to give a *good and honest* reason as to *why* it is you chose the word you chose, let's bring out a word you guys might not understand: *probability*.

 If you feel like you don't *get* what the word means, sure you do!
-Just use the word "probably" in one of your sentences, but make it kinda makes sense.
+Just use the word "probably" in one of your sentences, but but try to makes some sense.

 What do I mean?
 Well, let's just consider the English language.
 Like most other things, the English language has rules.